momega/spacesimulator/README.md

 Features
 ========

-* All 8 planets and their moons + Pluto with moons, Ceres, Vesta and Halley Comet included in model
+* All 8 planets and their moons, Pluto with moons, Ceres, Vesta and Halley Comet are included in model
-* Orbital maneuvers with fuel consumption
+* Orbital maneuvers with the fuel consumption
 * Sphere of Influences
 * Display, exit of sphere of influence, the closest point and the planes intersections of the spacecraft and target celestial body
 * Time warp